lguibr/muzerotriangle/out.md

     Refills ALL empty shape slots in the GameState, but ONLY if ALL slots are currently empty.
     This implements batch refilling.
     """
-    # --- CHANGED: Check if ALL slots are None ---
+    # --- RESTORED: Check if ALL slots are None ---
     if all(shape is None for shape in game_state.shapes): logger.debug("All shape slots are empty.
 Refilling all slots.") for i in range(game_state.env_config.NUM_SHAPE_SLOTS):
             game_state.shapes[i] = generate_random_shape(rng)
             logger.debug(f"Refilled slot {i} with {game_state.shapes[i]}")
     else:
         logger.debug("Not all shape slots are empty.
-Skipping refill.")
+Skipping batch refill.")
-    # --- END CHANGED ---
+    # --- END RESTORED ---

 def get_neighbors(r: int, c: int, is_up: bool) -> list[tuple[int, int]]: